rath38/javascript-homework/README.md

 # Javascript-homework

-This homework we incorporate javascript with html and bootstrap to make a pokemon theme hangman game.
+In this homework we incorporate javascript with html and bootstrap to make a pokemon theme hangman game.

 ## Prerequisites